Henryk Wieniawski

-Henryk Wieniawski ([vʲɛˈɲafskʲi]; 10 July 1835 – 31 March 1880) was a Polish virtuoso violinist, composer and pedagogue who is regarded amongst the greatest violinists in history.
+Henryk Wieniawski ([vʲɛˈɲafskʲi]; 10 July 1835 – 31 March 1880) was a Polish virtuoso violinist, composer, and pedagogue, who is regarded amongst the most distinguished violinists in history.
 His younger brother Józef Wieniawski and nephew Adam Tadeusz Wieniawski were also accomplished musicians, as was his daughter Régine, who became a naturalised British subject upon marrying into the peerage and wrote music under the name Poldowski.

 Life

+Early life

 Henryk Wieniawski was born in Lublin, in present-day Poland.
 His father, Tobiasz Pietruszka né Wolf Helman, was the son of a Jewish barber named Herschel Meyer Helman, from Lublin's Jewish neighborhood of Wieniawa.
 Wolf Helman later changed his name to Tadeusz Wieniawski, taking on the name of his neighborhood to blend into the Polish environment.
 Prior to obtaining his medical degree, he had converted to Catholicism.
 He married Regina Wolff, the daughter of a noted Jewish physician from Warsaw, and out of this marriage, Henryk was born.

 Henryk's talent for playing the violin was recognized early, and in 1843 he was accepted by the Paris Conservatoire taught by Lambert Massart, where special exceptions were made to admit him, as he wasn't French and was only eight years old.
 He attended the Conservatoire from 1843 to 1846 and returned for another year in 1849.

+Touring and teaching

 After graduation, he toured extensively and gave many recitals, where he was often accompanied by his brother Józef on piano.
 In 1847, he published his first opus, a Grand Caprice Fantastique, the start of a catalogue of 24 opus numbers.

 When his engagement to Isabella Hampton was opposed by her parents, Wieniawski wrote Légende, Op.
 17; this work helped her parents change their mind, and the couple married in 1860.